SamAndHam/SamAndHam.github.io/_posts/linux/2019-09-12-memory-in-linux.markdown

 * Background reading
 	- Heap and Stack
+	- limits of a process ( prlimit, getrlimit, setrlimit)
+	- Memory residency
 		- Resident Set Size (RSS)
 		- VmSize
 	- mmap and its threshold
 * Reserving memory in Linux
 	- /dev/mem